 I currently live in Acton with my husband Mark and our dog Ruby.
 We have a son, Ben who is currently following his dreams and we are very proud of him!

 As a native Israeli I joined the IDF when I was 18.
 I served in the intelligence branch and then earned a certificate in accounting.

 Six years after leaving the IDF, my husband and I, and our two boys, Nir and Lior moved to California.
 It was at that time that I discovered within me a passion for working with and teaching children.
-I then earned a certificate in child development and I became a pre-school teacher.
+I then earned a certificate in child development, and I became a pre-school teacher.
 After nine years and one more child, our daughter Tal, we moved to Massachusetts where I then put my skills as a teacher to work in Jewish education.

 My teaching philosophy is to approach every moment with compassion.
 Students do not exist within a bubble of school and deal with a bevy of outside factors that can affect their engagement and attitudes.
 By meeting every moment with understanding, we can make sure we provide a well-rounded education that caters to the students’ social and developmental needs as much as the topic we are working to convey.

 I grew up in Columbia, SC and I graduated from Tulane University of Louisiana in 2018 with a degree in Psychology and Political Science.
 After graduation, I moved to Atlanta where I worked as the Youth Education Coordinator for two years.
 In my free time, I enjoy spending the day outside, reading, or watching television.
-I am beyond excited for my first year in Massachusetts and to get to know the TBS community!
+I am beyond excited for my second year in Massachusetts and to get to know the TBS community!

 I grew up in a small synagogue that was as old as I was, and as an adult, I have participated and led in a number of grassroots Jewish communities.
 I have also taught in supplementary religious schools and led workshops and religious services for children and adults.